qinjie/cloudhsm-to-kms-keys-migration/README.md

 This project assumes that the CloudHSM cluster has been setup and activated.
 Crypto-user has been created.
 CloudHSM-CLI is installed.

+**New to CloudHSM?** See our [Quick Setup Guide for CloudHSM](docs/Quick%20Setup%20Guide%20for%20CloudHSM.md) which provides step-by-step instructions for setting up a CloudHSM cluster from scratch, including VPC configuration, cluster creation, HSM initialization, and crypto-user setup.

 1. Add CloudHSM bin folder to PATH so that we can use `cloudhsm-cli` instead of `/opt/cloudhsm/bin/cloudhsm-cli`.

 ```